Flight Quarters | USS Fitzgerald (DDG 62)

-An MH-60S Sea Hawk helicopter, assigned to the “Indians” of Helicopter Sea Combat Squadron (HSC) 6, takes off the flight deck of the Arleigh Burke-class guided-missile destroyer USS Fitzgerald (DDG 62) in the Pacific Ocean, Jan.
-25, 2025.
+An MH-60S Sea Hawk helicopter, assigned to the “Indians” of Helicopter Sea Combat Squadron (HSC) 6, approaches the flight deck of the Arleigh Burke-class guided-missile destroyer USS Fitzgerald (DDG 62) in the Pacific Ocean, Jan.
+31, 2025.
 Fitzgerald is underway in the U.S. 3rd Fleet conducting routine operations.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Jesse Monford)

 |Date Taken: